 I was the kind of girl who was saying that it’s better to enjoy life than to save money.
 But it was always complicated at the end of the month.
 I didn’t think that I went out really often or even that I bought a lot of clothes but at the end of each month, I didn’t save any money.

 Then I started to become a minimalist and my perception of things changed.
 I bought a lot less clothes or things for home but I didn’t really see the difference until I looked seriously into my spendings.

-The first time I heard about financial independence was on an YouTube video.
-It was the first time that I heard the F.I.R.E expression (Financial Independent Retirement Early) and I have to admit that retire early is something that seduced me right away!
+The first time I heard about financial independence was on a YouTube video.
+It was the first time that I heard the F.I.R.E expression (Financial Independent Retirement Early) and I have to admit that retiring early is something that seduced me right away!
 Ahah!

 It’s been two months since I started paying attention to my spendings and my mindset about it has changed.
 I now save 3 times more money each month!